ST10101860/Applie-Programming-Task1/README.md

-Nokwethemba Cele & Zwelakhe Nkosi created a laundry app for our project# AppliedProgrammingTask1
+Nokwethemba Cele & Zwelakhe Nkosi created a laundry app for our project